Chapter Seventeen V

 The monks laugh.
 This is not some stuffy old man who would pontificate endlessly all night.

 “We do not do qi demonstrations, even to Shaolin in other temples, it is our way.
 So, I apologize, but you will have to take me at my word and trust.
-Which brings me to the first point, you must trust that there is more to the universe than you can imagine.
+Trust brings me to the first point, you must trust that there is more to the universe than you can imagine.
 Then trust that there is more to you than you can imagine.
 Your mind and body have more resilience and power than you know.
 The universe is full of untapped energy.
 We block it with our beliefs and mental limitations.
 Give up beliefs, desires and fears, and those powers will make themselves available.
 They surround you this very moment, waiting until you shed your idea of a self who acts.
-If you can release yourself to it, blindly, step into the abyss alone, you will find that the universe provides everything you need.
+If you can release your mind to it, blindly, step into the abyss alone, you will find that the universe provides everything you need.
 If there is a shadow of a doubt, effort is of little consequence.
 I learned this lesson from the relentless training and trust of my master in the art.
 I learned it from my companion, Master Sylk.
 I learned it from kendo master Nishiko.
 If you step into the emptiness, on the word of your own heart, or absolute trust in your teacher, you will find unlimited power to relieve suffering.
 If you seek to gain power for its own sake, to control others for your self interest, you will pay dearly with your own misery.
 This is the Way.
 Thank you for your patient attention.”

 Janah asks, “Master Yongxin, shall we take an hour for silent meditation?
 I do not know your practices here?”